7 Foods To Help You Sleep Well

 Do you have trouble falling asleep?
 Or do you wake up often during the night?
-You are not alone: More than 60% of adults in the USA also suffer from sleeping problems.
-Tossing back and forth in bed is not only frustrating, but sleep loss can also lead to increased stress and thereby to health problems.
+You are not alone: Between 30 and 48% suffer from insomnia.(1) Tossing and turning in bed is not only frustrating, but sleep loss can also lead to increased stress and thereby to health problems.
 Adequate sleep, a balanced diet and regular exercise are very important for a healthy lifestyle.
-Are you training for a marathon?
-You are guaranteed to perform better with a good night’s sleep.
+Regular exercise can also help you fall asleep if you suffer from chronic insomnia.(2)

-Before turning to pills to help you sleep, you should give the following seven foods a chance.
+Before turning to pills to help you sleep, you should give these seven foods that promote sleep a chance.
 When eaten in the evening, they can help you fall asleep easier and ensure a night of deep, restful slumber.

 2. Herbal tea